devsio/devsio.github.io/articles/spring-autoscan.md

 }
 {% endhighlight %}

-As for now, we won't digg into details at this point.
+As for now, we won't digg into the details at this point.
 The idea of this article was to present the power of autoscan and not resolution details.
-This will be material for another article.
+This will be a material for another article.

 Source can be fetched from [samples/spring-autoscan](https://github.com/devsio/samples/tree/master/spring-autoscan)